Taiwan–U.S. International Tax · Structural Reference

 Illustrative contexts.
 Not recommendations.

-Matched to decision stage
+Matched to your decision

 Each layer addresses a different depth of structural exposure.
-Readers use whichever layer corresponds to the decision stage they are facing.
+Readers use whichever layer corresponds to the decision they are facing.

 (signal)